-Any successful authentication against an IdP made with an email address unknown to Intuiface will result in the automatic creation of an Intuiface account for that address.
+Any successful authentication against an IdP made with an email address unknown to Intuiface will automatically create an Intuiface account for that address.
 This is known as just-in-time (JIT) provisioning.

 All newly created accounts will be set to primary account status.
-If desired, these accounts can be migrated at any time to secondary account status as needed.
+These accounts can be migrated to secondary account status as needed.

-- Open a ticket with Intuiface Support and request IdP configuration instructions.
+- Open a ticket with Intuiface Support and request SAML 2.0 configuration instructions.

-- Intuiface Support will provide you with information for use by your IdP administration team to add Intuiface to your IdP as a recognized Service Provider (aka a "web app").
+- Intuiface Support will provide you with information for your IdP administration team to help them add Intuiface to your IdP as a recognized Service Provider (aka a "web app").

 - You / your IdP administration team must then send SAML metadata and additional specified information to Intuiface Support.

 - During a video call (to permit screen sharing), Intuiface Support and your IdP administration team will test the integration.
-If successful, SSO will be enabled and will be active for all users within your company.
+If successful, SAML 2.0 will be enabled and will be active for all users within your company.

-NOTE: Only nominative users (accounts for specific people) will be able to access my.intuiface.com, unless your IdP administration team agrees to create "pseudo-nominative" accounts on the IdP as well.
-This may be impossible either due to security policy enforcement or if some form of Multi Factor Authentication is enforced on the IdP side.
+NOTE: Only nominative users (accounts for specific people) will be able to access my.intuiface.com unless your IdP administration team agrees to create "pseudo-nominative" accounts on the IdP as well.
+This may be impossible either due to security policy enforcement or some form of Multi-Factor Authentication enforcement on the IdP side.

-Impact on Intuiface accounts after switching to Single Sign-On
+Impact on Intuiface accounts after switching to SSO with SAML 2.0

-- All current and future Intuiface accounts associated with email addresses for your company domain will be forced to use SSO (NOTE: Your IdP administration team will likely need to authorize my.intuiface.com access to a group of users in the IdP as well.)
+- All current and future Intuiface accounts associated with email addresses for your company domain will be forced to use SSO.
+(NOTE: Your IdP administration team may want to authorize my.intuiface.com access to a group of users in the IdP as well.)

-- One nominative user will become a PA (primary account) in my.intuiface.com.
-This user will typically be the Intuiface account in possession of all your licenses.
+- One nominative user will be assigned PA (primary account) status on my.intuiface.com.
+This user will typically be the Intuiface account with all your licenses.

 - This PA will be able to allow specific SAs to use Composer licenses.
 These licenses can be checked in and checked out by the PA and these specific SAs.
 This PA can also temporarily loan a Composer license to a SA, in which case the license will be assigned to the SA and cannot be used by anyone else.

-- This PA will be able to temporarily loan Player licenses to SAs.
-These SAs, by using the Player Activation feature of my.intuiface.com, will be able to activate shared Player licenses on their devices.
-These SAs will also have access to the Share & Deploy Console where they can manage their Players.
+- This PA will be able to loan Player licenses to SAs.
+These SAs, by using the Player activation feature of my.intuiface.com, will be able to activate shared Player licenses on their devices.
+These SAs will also have access to the Share & Deploy Console, where they can manage their Players.

-For Intuiface accounts created before SSO adoption, after a switch to Single Sign-On:
+For Intuiface accounts created before SAML 2.0 adoption, after a switch to SSO via SAML 2.0: